Crewe Hair and Skin Clinic

 The design of the spray head and tube’s material makes it easier to target the tissue to be treated so mitigating the risk of damaging the surrounding healthy skin.
 The tip has a conical inner shape that also prevents condensation and dripping during treatment.

-Video of part of a treatment
+Video of part of a freezing treatment for a wart on the knee

 There are multiple cycles of freezing and thawing

-Diathermy (electrolysis) treatment
+Diathermy (electrolysis) treatment for wart removal

 The following are reasons which will prevent diathermy treatments